The joint probability density function (joint pdf) is a function used to characterize the probability distribution of a continuous random vector.

 In other words, the joint pdf is equal to

-if both components of the vector belong to the interval
+if both entries of the vector belong to the interval

 and it is equal to